 You may want to set individual calibration points manually.
 For example you may find that your fuel level is over reading at a specific fuel level.
 Correcting the tank level reading for this area can be simply done by adjusting the calibration point.
 You can do this by moving the float level with your hands to the desired position and then performing the calibration as outlined above, or you can use the manual option.

-To activate manual change of the calibration points use the the and keys to highlight the

-"Sender: ...." entry (top line of screen).
-Now press the Menu 📕 key.
-You aet:
+To activate manual change of the calibration points use the "+" and "-" keys to highlight the "Sender:" Entry (top line of screen).
+Now press the "Select" key.
+You get: